 Education collections in print form at Boston University are split between two libraries, the Pickering Educational Resources Library (PERL) and Mugar Memorial Library.

-A scanner, one photocopier, and a printer networked to the MyPrint system are available in the library.
+A scanner and two printers networked to the MyPrint system are available in the library.
 Scanning to USB flash drive or email message is free of charge.
-The fee for photocopying is .10 cents per page, payable by cash.

 BU Faculty may check out most library materials for 52 weeks.
 Loans may be renewed, unless the item is recalled by another patron.
 You can renew loans by signing into BU Libraries Search and clicking My Account.
 You may also renew in person at the circulation desk or call 353-3734 for telephone renewal.